wkumari/draft-sheng-dnsop-search-lists/README.md

-Sheng, et al.            Expires March 30, 2017                 [Page 1]
+Sheng, et al.             Expires May 20, 2017                  [Page 1]

-Internet-Draft   DNS Search List Best Current Practices   September 2016
+Internet-Draft   DNS Search List Best Current Practices    November 2016

    Internet-Drafts are draft documents valid for a maximum of six months